Arthropod Management Guidelines for Dairy Cattle and Dairies

 Stable flies are about the size of a house fly, and both male and female stable flies are blood feeders.
 Stable flies visit a host animal only when ready to feed.
 They rest on barn walls, fence posts, tree limbs, or similar sites when they are not feeding.

-If you view the fly from the side, the tubular piercing/sucking mouthpart, called the proboscis (pronounced proh-bos-is), is prominent (see arrow above).
+If you view the fly from the side, the tubular piercing/sucking mouthpart, called the proboscis (pronounced proh-bos-is), is prominent (Figure 2).
 This feature distinguishes the stable fly from both the horn fly and the house fly.
 House flies have “sponge-like” mouthparts as opposed to the “bayonet-like” mouthparts of stable flies.
 Stable flies breed in manure.
 Large numbers of flies are produced in a combination of manure and hay or other decaying organic matter that give off a fermentation odor.
 The cycle from egg to adult is comparable to that of the horn fly at 85ºF.

 Horse Flies and Deer Flies

 Horse flies are fairly large, heavy-bodied flies, with the larger species being about 1 inch long.
-Most deer flies are less than ½ inch long.
+Most deer flies are less than ½ inch long (Figure 3).
 Horse fly wings are clear or slightly tan, while deer fly wings are patterned with brown or black spots in them.
 Females are found on or around cattle only when they search for a blood meal.
 Males are nectar feeders.
 Depending on species, larvae are usually found buried in mud along the sides of streams, ponds, roadside ditches, salt marshes, or the overflow areas of rice fields.
 A few species may develop in pasture soils or in leaf litter under trees.
 We don’t know much about the life cycle of these flies, but in most cases, it appears there are one to three generations per year.
 Adults are long-lived flies and some will be present throughout the summer.
 These flies do not suck blood like mosquitoes but cut with their mouthparts to create a wound.
 As the blood flows from the wound, it is absorbed by a section of their mouthparts that is sponge-like.
 Horse and deer fly bites are highly irritating to the host animal.
 Because these flies are highly mobile and spend little time on the animal, it is very difficult, if not impossible, to control them.

 Sucking Lice

 Lice infestations of cattle generally occur during winter, when the stress of the cold and the lice infestation can result in poor growth in replacement calves or reduced milk production in adult animals.
 However, lice might be present in very low numbers on animals during summer months.
 Reproduction increases as the weather cools in the fall, and by spring of the following year, lice numbers can be very high in uncontrolled situations.
 Lice in all life stages are found on the animal.
-Females attach their barrel-shaped eggs (nits) to the hair shafts, where they usually take 10–14 days to hatch.
+Females attach their barrel-shaped eggs (nits) to the hair shafts, where they usually take 10 to 14 days to hatch.
 Nymphs begin to feed as soon as they hatch and continue to feed frequently.
 Infestations are usually found on the head, neck, and withers or along inner surfaces of the legs, although one species feeds at the base of the tail.

 Heel Flies or Cattle Grubs

 Heel flies are not as common as they were before the mid-1960s, but they still occur occasionally.
 Eggs are deposited on leg hairs of the host animal in the spring.
-The eggs hatch within 2–4 days, and the young larvae or cattle grubs bore into the body and migrate through the connective tissue of the host animal.
+The eggs hatch within 2 to 4 days, and the young larvae or cattle grubs bore into the body and migrate through the connective tissue of the host animal.
 The migratory process eventually ends with the formation of a warble on the back of the animal the following spring.
-Approximately halfway through this process, the grubs accumulate in the esophageal area and may remain in this area for 6–10 weeks.
+Approximately halfway through this process, the grubs accumulate in the esophageal area and may remain in this area for 6 to 10 weeks.
 This timeframe may include parts of October, November, December, and early January.
 It is important to apply controls before they accumulate in the connective tissue of the esophagus.
 If large numbers are killed in the esophagus by using anthelmintics, byproducts of decay might compromise the health of the host animal; therefore, it is recommended that treatment take place before October 1.

 Mange Mites